 If you chose to live in coliving community, you probably did so because you’re excited about the opportunities it offers.
 But you can love coliving, and your housemates, and still look forlornly at the sink, where a crusted pan waits to be washed.

-Despite good intentions, differences of opinion can arise even within the best coliving houses.
-These tips will help you gracefully navigate your new living situation, and make the most of it.
+Despite good intentions, differences of opinion can arise even within the best houses.
+Following these coliving rules will help you gracefully navigate your new living situation, and make the most of it.

 1. Act with respect